JsBergbau/nullmailer-Rewrite-Wrapper/README.md

 # nullmailer Rewrite Wrapper
 This littler wrapper script is intended to rewrite all mails to user specified from adress.
-In addition a central address is provided where all mails for local users to to.
+In addition a central address is provided where all mails for local users go to.
 This prevents that mails that are intented for you/root go to the wrong person, but instead to your defined email address.

 ## Installation instructions
 Execute as root (if applicable change the paths):